 September.
 About average rainfall and temperatures overall, with frequent northwesterly winds.
 It was dry and sunny in the west, cooler and cloudier in the east, and wet in some easterly districts.
 Temperatures were in fact slighly below normal; the CET was the lowest since 1994.
 There were no "warm days" above 24C: the first time this has happened since 1995.
 Unusually, it was relatively dry in the west and wet in the east.
 Some places in northern Scotland had their dullest September on record.
 An anticyclone centred to the west of the British Isles gave NW winds, leading to the coldest first half of September since 1994.
 First signs of autumn on the 4th with low temperatures (2C at Saughall, near Glasgow), and 3C in East Anglia n the morning of the 5th; widespread ground frosts.
 The 6th was the first day since June 18th when 21C was not breeched anywhere in Britain.
 The 7th saw the first gale of the autumn across southern Scotland and northern Britain.
 On the 9th and 10th the maximum at Cromer was only 13C, and no more than 11C at Buxton on the 13th.
 After the 18th, the winds switched from the NW to the NE until the 26th.
 Hence in the third week, it was cool, dull, and wet in the SE, and sunny and warm in the NW: 22C at Loch Sloy (Argyll) on the 19th, but 11.7C at Whipsnade on the 17th.
 The 28th was a very warm day in the south: 24C at Northolt in London, and 22C as far north as York, with unbroken susnhine (although it was grim up north).
 Gales on the 30th.

 October.
 What a month!
 With a CET of 13.3C, easily the warmest ever recorded!
 Goodbye 1969.
 In some places, October was warmer than September 2001.
 Unusually for a very warm month, it was generally duller than average in many places, although quite sunny in eastern and northwestern England and Wales.
 It was also wet (60% above the England and Wales average) - but nowhere near as wet as October 2000.
 The month had a violently disturbed start, with gales, heavy rain, and thunder.
 There was some heavy rain, flash floods, hail, and strong winds on the 1st and 2nd.
 The 6th was a lively day.
 A tornado swept through the Norfolk Broads, damaging roofs in the villages of Repps-with-Bastwick and Potter Heigham, and uprooting trees and electricity poles, and generating a waterspout on the River Thurne.
 A large waterspout was spotted off the Suffolk coast near Sizewell.
 On the same day 7 mm hail fell on Leicester, as thunderstorms and sharp showers crossed Britain.
 On the 7th there were more gales and heavy rain: 28.6 mm fell at Hurn in one hour early in the afternoon.
 There was flooding in Sussex and Kent on the 7th.
-Mild midmonth, with temperatures exceeding 21C, including 25.3C at Herne Bay in Kent on the 13th.
+Mild midmonth, with temperatures exceeding 21C, including 25.3C at Herne Bay in Kent on the 13th, the highest maximum of the month.
 Some very wet weather affected eastern districts on the weekend of the 20-21st: there was flooding in the West Midlands and North Wales, and then 82.2 mm fell at Cambridge on the 21st, leading to localised flooding in the Fens.
 On the 24th another tornado damaged the roofs of houses and overturned lorries at Westbury (Wilts.).
 It was very warm at the end: 20C at Hawarden and 21C at Guernsey on the 30th.
 Nowhere in the country reported an air frost this month - this has never happened before.
-Indeed, with such a SW/w month, nighttime minima were particularly high.
+Indeed, with such a SW/W month, night time minima were particularly high.

 November.
 Mainly dry and mild, especially in the SE.
 The driest since 1990.
 Mainly anticyclonic and sunny until the 24th; dull and wet last week.
 The average pressure was the highest in the last 50 years.
 There was heavy rain in the SE on the 6th and 7th, with 35 mm at Hampstead.
 There was then an early Arctic snap, with snow in the north on the 8th, and as far as the SE on the 9th.
 This is the earliest snowfall in the SE since November 1980.
 Furthermore, consider the contrast of maximum temperatures of about 3C in the south in this spell with 21C nine days earlier. -5C at Benson (Oxon.) on the 10th and 14th.
 The month ended with warm SWs: 16.9C at Hawarden (Chester) on the 30th, an extremely high reading for so late in the year.